markdownlint/markdownlint/test/rule_tests/file_ends_with_single_newline_character_bad.md

-# File not ending with empty line
+# File not ending with a single newline character

-This file does not end with an empty line{MD047}
+This file does not end with a single newline character{MD047}